Simple Air Fryer Frozen Broccoli

 broccoli on a plate

-There’s nothing more simple to cook as a side dish than frozen broccoli.
+There’s nothing more simple to cook as a side dish than this.
 Frozen broccoli is generally less expensive than fresh, it’s already washed and chopped, and it was blanched before being frozen so it’s already partially cooked.
 That translates into less prep work for you, while still getting all the health benefits and all the great flavor and texture.

-The air fryer is a huge time saver and a great tool for convenience.
-While you can cook fresh broccoli in the air fryer too, it’s hard to overlook the ease of frozen broccoli.
+• The air fryer is a huge time saver and a great tool for convenience.
+While you can cook fresh broccoli in the air fryer too, but it’s hard to overlook the ease of frozen broccoli.

 Ingredients You Need